Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/types/camera/introduction.rst

 Name
    Toggle name display on and off in camera view.
 Size
-   Size of the camera icon in the 3D view.
+   Size of the camera icon in the 3D View.
 This setting has no effect on the render output of a camera, and is only a cosmetic setting.
    The camera icon can also be scaled using the standard Scale :kbd:`S` transform key.
 Passepartout, Alpha